shirish93/shirish93.github.io/_ideas/2025-10-09-just-a-draft.md

 ---
-layout: post
-title: All the blogs I want on this site
 author: shirish
 categories:
 - ideas
+last_modified_at: '2026-08-04'
+layout: post
+title: All the blogs I want on this site
 ---

 This is me ideating on all the cool sections I'd want on this site, and if it's just a wild fantasy that'll never be realized.